Tech Heavyweights Pull U.S. Stocks Down

 By Gunjan Banerji and Anna Isaac

-Shares of technology heavyweights dragged U.S. stocks lower Friday, leaving major indexes with weekly declines.
+Shares of technology heavyweights dragged the S&P 500 lower Friday and toward a weekly loss, snapping a three-week winning streak.

 The week has been marked by big swings among shares of individual companies and a rotation between some of the market's recent winners and losers.
-The information technology sector -- one of the market's biggest winners this year -- was one of the biggest laggards of the S&P 500's 11 sectors in trading Friday.
+The information technology sector -- one of the market's biggest winners this year -- was the biggest laggard of the S&P 500's 11 sectors for the week.

 Shares of some tech heavyweights and momentum-driven stocks faltered.
-Facebook and Apple ended the week down more than 3%, underperforming the broader market.
-Tesla, which reported an earnings beat on Wednesday, has shed more than 5% this week.
+Facebook and Apple fell 4.7% and 3.9% this week, respectively, underperforming the broader market.
+Tesla, which reported an earnings beat on Wednesday, shed 5.6% this week.

-Shares of Intel fell 16.2% Friday.
+Shares of Intel fell $9.81, or 16.2% Friday, to $50.59 after its earnings, the biggest single-day decline since March.
 The chip maker reported stronger earnings in the second quarter after Thursday's market close, but also signaled a delay to its development of superfast chips.

 "The concentration of the S&P 500 among the tech names is adding to the momentum downward," said Amy Kong, chief investment officer of Barrett Asset Management.
 "Momentum definitely builds to the upside and it also builds to the downside."